RolandTaverner/npp-json-escape-unescape-plugin/README.md

 ## Unescape

-Plain simple JSON unescape, but it can unescape both `some string` and `"somee string"`.
+Plain simple JSON unescape, but it can unescape both `some string` and `"some string"`.

 Input MUST be valid JSON escaped string.